jerryniepan/hello/README.md

 # hello
-This is the first time I use the github.So, hi.
+This is the first time I use the github.
+So,hi.